 But what if you work with a client and you have a huge impact on their life?

-What if your coaching brings them a $10,000 return in their own life and business?
+What if your life coaching brings them a $10,000 return in their own life and business?

-In this situation, you’d be grossly underpaid when you consider the value you brought to the client.
+In this situation, as a business coach you’d be grossly underpaid when you consider the value you brought to the client.
 That’s one reason to base your coaching price on value-based pricing.

 Also, the hourly coaching trap limits the amount you can earn because you only have 24 hours in a day.